 Stage 1 — Channel Experimentation

-As many content marketers are aware, podcast and video content provide unique opportunities to connect with your audience.
+As many content marketers are aware, podcast and video content provide unique opportunities to connect with your audience — whether you're leveraging a B2B marketing podcast or a B2B tech podcast.
 That’s why so many B2B brands have experimented with the channel and found great engagement and increased brand awareness.

 When you’re at Stage 1, maybe you listen to general consumer or B2B podcasts, watch webinars or virtual event content on demand, and want to give it a try, too.
 If you work on a small marketing team, you may think you don’t have the bandwidth to do a whole show, but maybe you want to try an experimental episode or two.
 Or maybe if you’re part of a large team or an enterprise business, someone in the company may have dabbled with podcasting or video projects before.